 “This idea of a trapper program came out of a meeting with landholders and stakeholders three years ago and they’ve also had input into how it’s been rolled out and administered.

 “They felt at the time they needed another tool in addition to baiting, which the PWDC provides.”

 Landholders in the Western Local Land Services region wanting to register or find out more about the program can contact Mr Baird on 0417 776 218 or email@example.com.

 Funding for the PWDC Program is through the Federal Government’s ‘Communities Combatting Pest Animals and Weed Impacts During Drought’.

-Caption: Two programs to incentivize landholders in the NSW western division to manage wild dogs on their properties are kicking goals.
+Caption: Two programs to incentivise landholders in the NSW western division to manage wild dogs on their properties are kicking goals.
 Photo credit Wayne Preece